 Families are reminded that they must provide cigarettes and staff are not permitted to procure or pay for the resident's cigarettes.
 Residents have their cigarettes, tobacco, and matches stored at the nurse's station.
-Before leaving cigarettes or alcohol with a resident, please discuss this with the Village Supervisor.
+Before leaving cigarettes or alcohol with a resident, please discuss this with the Nurse in Charge.

-10.37 Telephones & Private Calls
+10.36 Telephones & Private Calls